- What is System Design?

 It has 25 learning modules which include topics like Client-Server Model, Network Protocols, Storage, Latency and Throughput, Availability, Caching, Proxies, Load Balancers, Hashing, Relational Databases, Key-Value Stores, Replication and Sharding, Leader Election, Peer-to-Peer Networks, Polling and Streaming, Configuration, Rate Limiting, Logging and Monitoring, Publish Pattern, MapReduce, Specialized Storage, HTTPS, and API design.

-6. Secure Software Design Specialization by University of Colorado
+6. Secure Software Design Specialization by the University of Colorado

 - It is a specialization offered by the University of Colorado made to help students learn how to design and maintain secure software.